 Pressure boosting system

-A pressure boosting system is used to increase water pressure in a water system as a means of greater funneling and improving circulation to customers.
+We use a pressure boosting system to increase water pressure in a water system, enhancing funnelling and improving circulation to customers.

 Parts of a water augmentation system usually incorporate one or more pumps mounted on a booster system.